 Rainfall and temperature medians

-- Median maps for the 1981 to 2010 period for all months and seasons are available from the climate outlook climatology page.
+- Median maps for the 1990 to 2012 period for all months and seasons are available from the climate outlook Map archive and Median maps.
 The median maps on the climate outlooks website will sometimes differ from other median maps on the Bureau's website.
-This is because the dynamical model forecasts use a period of 1981 to 2010 to calculate medians (as explained above), while the median maps located on other parts of the Bureau's website use the full Bureau climate record (which extends for more than 100 years).
+This is because the dynamical model forecasts use a period of 1990 to 2012 to calculate medians (as explained above), while the median maps located on other parts of the Bureau's website use the full Bureau climate record (which extends for more than 100 years).